Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Introduction

-In this paper, we introduce the Strong LensIng and Cluster Evolution program (SLICE; Mahler et al., in prep), a large Cycle-3 \jwst~SURVEY program (\#PID: 5594, PI: Mahler) designed to track the evolution of both the luminous and dark components of galaxy clusters over 8\,Gyrs of cosmic time from $z\sim0.2$ to $z=1.9$.
+In this paper, we introduce the Strong LensIng and Cluster Evolution (SLICE) program (Mahler et al. 2026, in preparation), a large Cycle-3 \jwst~SURVEY program (\#PID: 5594, PI: Mahler) designed to track the evolution of both the luminous and dark components of galaxy clusters over 8\,Gyr of cosmic time, from $z\sim0.2$ to $z=1.9$.
 The program is obtaining NIRCam imaging of targets drawn from a parent list of 182 clusters, selected primarily for their mass as determined from Sunyaev-Zel'dovich (SZ) effect and X-ray mass proxies, and has at the time of publication observed a total of \Nobserved\ clusters.

-Through observations of clusters selected by mass to be on the same evolutionary track, SLICE aims to study (1) the buildup of the stellar content in the brightest cluster galaxies (BCGs) and the intra-cluster light; and (2) the distribution of DM in clusters.
-The unique sensitivity and resolution of \jwst\ in the infrared reveals the old stellar populations, resolving numerous globular star clusters embedded in the intra-cluster light (e.g., \citealt{diego2023,martis2024}), in addition to tidal fronts and other structures in the intra-cluster light \citep[]{montes2022}.
-The mapping of DM is to be measured primarily via SL modeling, but can also be inferred in non-SL clusters from the distribution of globular clusters, which are good tracers of the underlying DM density \citep{lee2010,ko2017}.
-The combination of these two science goals will reveal the co-evolution of luminous and dark matter in the densest nodes of the cosmic web.
-By design, the program benefits from ancillary imaging data from space (\hst\ for all targets, X-ray for a subsample) and ground-based spectroscopy for many fields.
+Through observations of clusters selected by mass to be on the same evolutionary track, SLICE aims to study: (1) the buildup of the stellar content in the brightest cluster galaxies (BCGs) and the intracluster light (ICL); and (2) the distribution of DM in clusters.
+The unique sensitivity and resolution of \jwst\ in the infrared reveals old stellar populations, resolving numerous globular star clusters embedded in the ICL (e.g., \citealt{diego2023,martis2024}), in addition to tidal fronts and other structures in the ICL \citep[]{montes2022}.
+The mapping of DM will be measured primarily via SL modeling, but can also be inferred in non-SL clusters from the distribution of ICL \citep{montesreview2022} and/or globular clusters, which are likely good tracers of the underlying DM density \citep{lee2010,ko2017,yoo2025}, as shown observationally with HST \citep{montes2019} and in other studies using JWST imaging \citep{lee2022,diego2024,martis2024, cha2025}.~ The combination of these two science goals will reveal the co-evolution of luminous and dark matter in the densest nodes of the cosmic web.
+By design, the program benefits from ancillary imaging data from space (\hst\ for all targets, with X-ray for a subsample) and ground-based spectroscopy for many fields.